-Students are provided an official transcript free of charge upon completing graduation requirements as stated in the previous paragraph.
-There is a fee of \$5 for each additional official transcript requested.
-Normal processing time for transcript preparation is approximately three to five days.
+Students are provided an official transcript free of charge upon completing graduation requirements.
+Normal processing time for additional copies of the transcript is approximately three to five days.
+Additional copies of transcripts and diplomas must be requested and cost \$3.00 and \$10.00 respectively.